Jayron003/Response-of-Cayenne-Pepper-Growth-to-Different-Water-Regimes-in-Abeokuta/README.md

 Pepper is a vital commercial crop, cultivated for vegetable, spice, and value-added processed products (Kumar and Rai, 2005).
 Besides vitamins A and C, the fruits contain mixtures of antioxidants notably carotenoids, ascorbic acid, flavonoids and polyphenols (Nadeem et al 2019).
 This makes it a very important constituent of many foods, adding flavor, color and pungency and, hence, an important source of nutrition for humans.
 Peppers can be used whale, chopped or m various processed forms such as fresh, dried and ground into powder (with or without the seeds), or as an extract.
 In most advanced countries, the fresh fruits can be processed into paste and bottled for sale in supermarkets.
 Cayenne pepper, being a very rich source of vitamins A, C, B6, folic acid and beta-carotene, provides excellent nutrition for humans (Nadeem et al., 2011).
 Antioxidant compounds present in the different colors (green, yellow, orange, and red) in sweet bell peppers give them an antioxidative potential, which helps protect the body from oxidative damage induced by free radicals when consumed.
 This reduces the risk of cardiovascular diseases, asthma, sore throat, headache and diabetes.
 Agricultural productivity has to measure up to those countries that are presently rated as economic giant of the world.
 Hence, the agricultural sector of our economy will need a new and effective technology with ideas that will continually improve the productivity, profitability and sustainability of our country major farming practices (Sanusi, 2010: Plumecocq el al., 2018).
 One of the greatest setbacks in vegetable production in Nigeria is water shortage during the dry season, as well as farmers' inability to accurately predict the amount of water necessary during the growing season.
 In light of this, the research looked into the reaction of Cayenne pepper to various water regimes, as weather patterns are unpredictable.

+## Problem statement
+Due to the inconsistent nature of rainfall and the unpredictability of the weather, there is need for consistent or continuous work on identifying the vegetable variety with resistance to drought.
+This is done with the mind of ensuring food sustainability in Nigeria.

+## Justification of study
+One of the greatest setbacks in vegetable production in Nigeria is water shortage during the dry season, as well as farmers' inability to accurately predict the amount of water necessary during the growing season.
+In light of this, the research looked into the reaction of Cayenne pepper to various water regimes, as weather patterns are unpredictable.

+## Objectives of study
+The overall goal of this research is to determine the effects of various water regimes on Cayenne pepper agronomic characteristics in Abeokuta, Ogun state using Federal University of Agriculture, Abeokuta as case study.

+## Specific Objective
+The specific objectives of the study were to; monitor the micro-climatic condition within the screen house environment on Cayenne pepper, assess the effect of different water regimes on the growth parameters of Cayenne pepper, and to assess the impact of different water regimes on the yield characteristic of Cayenne pepper.

 ## MATERIAL AND METHODS
 ### Description of study area
 The experiment described in this study was conducted in a screen house at Federal University of Agriculture, Abeokuta (FUNAAB) beside the meteorological station.
 The study area is situated between Latitude 7° 13' 30''N and 7° 19' 00''N, Longitude 3˚ 20ˊ15ʺE and 3° 20' 15''N.  The area is has a tropical climate with distinct wet and dry seasons.
 During the wet season, the area is influenced by moist maritime southerly monsoon winds from the Atlantic Ocean, while the dry season is characterized by continental North Easterly harmattan winds from the Sahara Desert.
 The region experiences bimodal rainfall patterns, with the wettest months being April to July, followed by August to October.
 The annual rainfall in Abeokuta and it’s environ ranges between 1400 and 1500mm.
 The onset of the dry season typically begins in mid-March and reaches its peak in July, with a short break in August.
 The dry season typically lasts from October to March and is associated with hot weather.
 The screen house used in the study measures 12m by 4.1m by 2.2m (Length x width x height).